 The NRC staff is currently developing an SRP for use by NRC in reviewing and evaluating plans and information submitted by licensees to support the decommissioning of nuclear facilities.
-When completed the SRP will enable NRC staff to evaluate information submitted by licensees in a timely, efficient and consistent manner, to determine if the decommissioning can be conducted such that the public health and safety are protected and the facility can be released in accordance with NRC's requirements.
+When completed, the SRP will enable NRC staff to evaluate information submitted by licensees in a timely, efficient and consistent manner, to determine if the decommissioning can be conducted such that the public health and safety are protected and the facility can be released in accordance with NRC's requirements.
 The SRP will provide NRC staff with a description of the contents of specific decommissioning plan modules, as well as evaluation and acceptance criteria for use in reviewing decommissioning plans and other information submitted by licensees to demonstrate that their facility is suitable for release in accordance with NRC requirements.
-To obtain input from the regulated community on issues that will need to be addressed in the SRP, the NRC staff intends to hold workshops on dose modeling, surveys, demonstrating ALARA, and restricted use/alternate criteria.

-The SRP will provide NRC staff with a description of the format and contents of specific decommissioning plan modules, as well as an evaluation and acceptance criteria for use in reviewing decommissioning plans and, other information submitted by licensees to demonstrate that the facility is suitable for release in accordance with NRC requirements.
+The SRP provides NRC staff with a description of the format and contents of specific decommissioning plan modules, as well as an evaluation and acceptance criteria for use in reviewing decommissioning plans and, other information submitted by licensees to demonstrate that the facility is suitable for release in accordance with NRC requirements.
 The format of the SRP will follow the format described in NUREG-1200 "Standard Review Plan for the Review of a License Application for a Low-Level Radioactive Waste Disposal Facility"(8).
 The technical issues and topics addressed in the SRP will be addressed relative to several functional areas summarized above.
 These functional areas will be further divided into specific technical review areas.
 Each technical review area will consist of the following sections: